 This dog’s coat tends to be of medium length, though it is a little denser than you would expect from a glance.

-Hanover Hounds come in different reddish colors, though some can get dark enough to look brown.
+Hanover Hounds come in different reddish colours, though some can get dark enough to look brown.

 Many Hanover Hounds have dark masks on their faces, though it is not a necessary trait for the dog to be officially recognized.

-The Hanover Hound only has one eye color possibility, and it is usually a dark brown, though a slightly lighter shade of brown is also possible.
+The Hanover Hound only has one eye colour possibility, and it is usually a dark brown, though a slightly lighter shade of brown is also possible.